mad-lab-fau/gaitmap/README.md

 In this case, activate the respective environment before running the installation commands below.

 *gaitmap* uses [poetry](https://python-poetry.org) to manage its dependencies.
+If you have trouble installing `poetry` while using `zsh` as your shell, check this [issue](https://github.com/python-poetry/poetry/issues/507)
 Once you installed poetry, run the following commands to initialize a virtual env and install all development dependencies:

 ```bash